 How we go about lure fishing in dirty water

 Lure Fishing For Bass in Dirty Water.
 First off, it really depends on how dirty the water is for lure fishing.
-Coming from Kent (probably some of the worst clarity in the country) we really have to draw the line when it comes to fishing dirty water.
-Before we get into lures and tactics, stuff like that I want to make a few things clear.
+Coming from Kent (probably some of the worst clarity in the country), we really have to draw the line regarding fishing dirty water.
+Before we get into lures and tactics, stuff like that, I want to make a few things clear.

 Can Bass Sea In dirty water?

-Firstly, I’m no marine biologist by no means.
-I have just done some research and put into words because I am interested in and DO NOT KNOW the answers.
+Firstly, I’m no marine biologist by any means.
+I have just done some research and put it into words because I am interested in and DO NOT KNOW the answers.

-Realistically, we all know that fish have an amazing vision in clear water that’s how they spot our lures.
-Apparently, fish can see up to 100 feet, which sounds great but really how do scientists really know.
-Besides, there are thousands upon thousands of different species of fish in the ocean they all must have different fields of vision.
+Realistically, we all know that fish have an amazing vision in clear water; that’s how they spot our lures.
+Apparently, fish can see up to 100 feet, which sounds great, but how do scientists really know.
+Besides, there are thousands upon thousands of different fish species in the ocean; they all must have different fields of vision.

 In the visible spectrum, sunlight has all the colours.
-Out of all the light colours, red has the longest wavelength, but the least energy in the visible spectrum.
-However, violet has the most energy at the other end of the scale to red.
+Out of all the light colours, red has the longest wavelength but the least energy in the visible spectrum.
+However, violet has the most energy at the other end of the scale to the colour red.
 The order is; red, orange, yellow, green, blue, and violet.
 So this means wavelength reduces from red to violet.

-Now then when the red to blue decreases, so the ability of light also decreases to penetrate water.
+When the red to blue decreases, the ability of light also decreases to penetrate water.
 Interesting enough, this must be why some headlights have a red light.
-Therefore the red light must be harder for our bass to see. lol, I knew there must be a logical explanation for that somewhere.
+Therefore the red light must be harder for our bass to see.
+Lol, I knew there must be a logical explanation for that somewhere.
 I have a red light on one of my headlights.
 Still, better keep your lights away from that water when fishing for bass.
 IMO.

 Different lenses, although similar to the human eye

 Fishes eyes are quite similar to our own eyes in the way they are made up.
-However, the fishes lense are much more rounded and thicker than the likes of us human beings.
-What this means is that the fishes more rounded lenses give them a better peripheral vision.
-Fish have better vision in low light because they can focus light on their retinas, because of the more rounded lense.
+However, the fishes lens are much more rounded and thicker than the likes of us human beings.
+What this means is that the fishes more rounded lenses give them better peripheral vision.
+Fish have better vision in low light because they can focus light on their retinas because of the more rounded lens.

 Interesting enough, fish can not see very well in dirty water.
 For a fish, it’s a bit like us driving our car around in the thick fog.
 Ultimately, a fishes vision is only a couple of inches in dirty water.
 Amazing right, how do they eat?
-Is this why the lure fishing is so crap when the water is like mud.
-However, we still catch fish bait fishing on rod and line so then the answer is it must be down to scent.
+Is this why lure fishing is so crap when the water is like mud.
+However, we still catch fish bait fishing on rod and line, so the answer must be down to scent.
 But surely crabs and fish don’t really smell when they are alive, so there must be something else.

 What make the water murky?

-There are some major factors that determine the clarity of our water.
-Some of those factors are wind, rain, algae this also depends on what time of year it is.
+Some major factors determine the clarity of our water.
+Some of those factors are wind, rain, algae; this also depends on what time of year it is.
 The winter months are in particular known for the dirty water all around the UK.
-However round our way Kent it can be dirty nearly all the time.
-In fact conditions for clear water can be a tales of two cities.
+However, round our way, Kent, it can be dirty nearly all the time.
+In fact, conditions for clear water can be tales of two cities.

 When the condition seems pretty good, one side of the coast can have clear water.
 For example: If the wind is blowing in a northerly direction, the water is normally dirty around the north side of the coast.
 However, the water around the south side can be clearer.
 So ideally, the best wind for us would be a south-westerly or the wind blowing from the land out to sea.